 When the controller detects critical temperature in the unit for a duration of 2 hours, an alarm will sound.
-The HIGH TEMP red LED will illuminate and a flashing freezer or refrigerator indicator light will accompany the audible alarm.
+A high temperature indicator light and a flashing freezer or refrigerator indicator light will accompany the audible alarm.
 Alarm tone stops if temperature falls again.